Designing the perfect homepage is such a challenge if you aren’t sure what to include. Let’s take the mystery out of that, shall we?

 It’s completely fine to have more than one call to action on your homepage as long as they don’t compete for attention.
 Let’s use my homepage as an example.
 I have three side-by-side calls to action under the top section on the page.
 I placed them right next to each other because I want the user to click on the one that is best suited for them.
 Right under that section, I have a larger call to action to contact me to learn more about my design services.
 I placed this lower on the page because I want the user to get to know me before reaching out.

-If you scroll down even further, you will see a final call to action for my free website worksheet.
+If you scroll down even further, you will see a final call to action for my free website workbook.
 These calls of action don’t compete for attention because they have a unique design, are located in various spots throughout the page and don’t include the exact same information.

 If your website only consisted of text, it wouldn’t be very engaging and it certainly wouldn’t look very nice, now would it?
 Most people are visual learners and they’ll look at the graphics and imagery on your website first to get an idea of what you are all about.
 If they like what they see, they will read headlines and then, finally, the body copy.